-Welcome to the first official post of the Kolektif 509 blog!
+Welcome to the Kolektif 509 blog!

 If you want to learn more about the Contemporary Arts Movement in Haiti, make sure to bookmark this page!
 The purpose behind this blog is to give our readers a look into the world of some of the most amazing talented artists Haiti has to offer.
 In addition, we want to be your resource guide to all things related to Contemporary Haitian art both locally and internationally!